 In sum, when heartburn hits, there are many natural and over-the-counter remedies that you can try to ease the pain.
 Drinking water can help with the immediate relief of the symptoms.
 However, this might not be an effective remedy to solve the issue in the long run.

-Adjust your lifestyle to feel long-term relief from your health condition.
-Watch your diet, change your lifestyle, and talk to your doctor.
+To experience long-term relief from your health condition, you should adjust your lifestyle, watch your diet, and talk to your doctor.

-If you are experiencing heartburn more than two times a week, it is best to seek professional help immediately.
+If you experience heartburn more than two times a week, it is best to seek professional help immediately.
 It might be a symptom of a bigger health problem.
-Go to a doctor so the issue can be solved right away.
+See a doctor so the issue can be solved immediately.

 ← Older Post Newer Post →